 VSI Volume Shadowing for OpenVMS ensures that data is available to your applications and end users by duplicating data on multiple disks.
 Because the same data is recorded on multiple disk volumes, if one disk fails, the remaining disk or disks can continue to service I/O requests.
-VSI Volume Shadowing for OpenVMS is available on VSI OpenVMS Integrity servers and OpenVMS Alpha.
-All volume shadowing features that are available on OpenVMS Integrity servers are also available on OpenVMS Alpha.
+VSI Volume Shadowing for OpenVMS is available on VSI OpenVMS Integrity servers, OpenVMS Alpha, and OpenVMS x86 systems.
+All volume shadowing features are available on OpenVMS Integrity servers, OpenVMS Alpha, and OpenVMS x86 systems.